GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 You will need to think of what questions you are looking to answer before data is collected.

-### Dimensions, keys and values
+## Dimensions, keys, and values

+To answer these questions, let's take a look at dimensions, keys, and values.

-#### Dimensions
+### Dimensions

-To answer the questions outlined above, you want to track the following dimensions:
+You'll want to track the following dimensions:

 -   Ad campaign ID
 -   Geography ID: the geographic region where the ad was served